 Is IHT going to rise?

-Assuming he sticks to this, there are still ways he can raise extra money from Inheritance Tax.
-For example, it’s quite possible that he will clamp down on exemptions such as the 7-year gifting rule, or the annual £3,000 exemption.
+Assuming the new chancellor sticks to this, there are still ways she can raise extra money from Inheritance Tax.
+For example, it’s quite possible that she will clamp down on exemptions such as the 7-year gifting rule, or the annual £3,000 exemption.
 (You can currently give away up to £3,000 per year without this being added to the value of your estate).

-It’s also possible that the Chancellor will bump up the 40% IHT rate.
+It’s also possible that she will bump up the 40% IHT rate.
 However, that would be politically difficult as well as unpopular, so we think this is unlikely.

 Why should I start planning for IHT?